alfaXphoori/ROS/Jazzy Jalisco/6_Action/Readme.md

-## 🚀 Create Action in ROS 2
+# 🚀 ROS 2 Action and Parameterized Client/Server

-Using **Actions** in ROS 2 allows nodes to perform long-running tasks asynchronously, such as robotic arm movements or navigation.
+This guide provides a comprehensive setup for using **ROS 2 Actions** with dynamic topic names and parameters.
+You will learn how to create, build, and run an action server and client that allow dynamic topic configuration using ROS 2 parameters.

 ---

-## 📦 Creating an Action in `ce_robot_interfaces` Package
+## 📦 Creating an Action in `ce_robot_interfaces`

 ### 🛠️ Creating the `action` Directory